 Tips for Reducing Indoor Pollutants in Your Home

-Exposure to indoor air pollutants can cause respiratory problems, such as asthma attacks, or diseases, such as lung cancer.
+Exposure to indoor air pollutants can cause respiratory problems, such as asthma attacks.
+It can also cause diseases, such as lung cancer.
 Pollutants include smoke, pet dander, radon, mold, cleaning products, and other chemicals.
-You can create a healthier home by following the tips below.footnote 1
+You can create a healthier home by following the tips below.

-- Do not allow anyone to smoke in your home.
+- Don't allow anyone to smoke in your home.

-- Fix leaks and other sources of water intrusion, and remove water-damaged materials.
+- Fix leaks and other sources of moisture.
+Remove water-damaged materials.